NEWSMAKER-Battered Monti may still be key player in Italy vote

 By Gavin Jones

-Monti’s centrist bloc is expected to come a lowly fourth in this weekend’s election, which polls suggest will be won by the centre-left, but it may still be needed to help form a stable government.
+Monti’s centrist bloc is expected to come a lowly fourth in the election on Sunday and Monday, which polls suggest will be won by the centre-left, but it may still be needed to help form a stable government.

 Whatever happens, the former economics professor will be remembered for helping to save Italy from a perilous debt crisis thanks to his personal credibility and decisive action to shore up public finances.